REDEMPTION (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 If we consent to die the death God requires of us as an individual we will cross the Jordan, speaking figuratively, and begin to conquer our land of promise.
 We will enter the Most Holy Place and abide there.
 We soon will be eating the “old corn of the land” with the Lord Jesus.
 Eventually we will know and understand as we are known and understood.

 We have termed the third area the conquest phase of redemption.
 Every believer who would rule with Christ must appear here.
-We must learn to depend on the power of His resurrection, and that power will be wrought in us as we are willing to share in His sufferings.
+We must learn to depend on the power of His resurrection, and that power will be prepared in us as we are willing to share in His sufferings.
 This is the route to becoming part of the Servant of the Lord and to fighting alongside of the Lord in His war against His enemies.

 We must accept the sentence of death in ourselves and learn to trust in God who raises the dead.
 We must never attempt to serve God out of ambition or presumption or neglect to serve Him because of fear, double-mindedness, or disobedience.